 When you exercise, you build muscles.
 It’s not always easy to lift weights and do cardio work, but there are huge benefits including survival.
 The same can be said about leadership.
 Whether you manage a team or are a leader in your own career, you need to exercise and build your leadership muscles.

 Building leadership muscles takes work and dedication.
-If you want to be seen as a leader then start tapping into your “crazy” gene.
+If you want to be seen as a leader then be prepared to make mistakes.

 How To Be Career Happy?
-Get a Little Crazy.
+Be Okay With Making Mistakes